-We use a web-based sample of Americans (N = 451) for our 20-minute study.
+We use a web-based sample of Americans accessed via Amazon Mechanical Turk and compensated \$1.50 for the 20-minute study.
 To ensure the benefit claiming decision is relevant to all participants, we screen potential participants based on age and benefit eligibility.
 Participants are invited to continue the study if they are: (1) between the ages of 45 years old and 65 years old, and (2) either already eligible or expecting to become eligible for SS retirement benefits.